'Iran only acts in self-defence,' foreign minister tells Trump

-Iran said Thursday it "only acts in self-defense" after US President Donald Trump warned it and its allies against attacking American troops in Iraq

-"Unlike the US which surreptitiously lies, cheats & assassinates Iran only acts in self-defense," Foreign Minister Mohammad Javad Zarif tweeted
+Iran said on Thursday it "only acts in self-defense" after President Donald Trump warned it and its allies against attacking US troops in Iraq.
+"Unlike the US which surreptitiously lies, cheats & assassinates Iran only acts in self-defense," Foreign Minister Mohammad Javad Zarif tweeted.

+"Don't be misled by usual warmongers, AGAIN," he wrote, also cautioning that "Iran starts no wars, but teaches lessons to those who do".
+Tensions have risen sharply between Tehran and Washington ever since Trump withdrew from a landmark nuclear agreement and reimposed sweeping sanctions in 2018.

+They escalated in January when the US killed Iran's Major General Qasem Soleimani in a Baghdad drone strike, following attacks on its troops in Iraq that Washington blamed on Iran-backed armed groups.
+Iran retaliated by firing at bases in Iraq housing US troops.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)